braxtonb/mind-project/README.md

 **Other**

-If interested, the UI and  can be run locally using `npm run dev` scripts.
+If interested, the UI and JSON Server API can be run locally using `npm run dev` scripts.
 ```shell
 npm run dev --prefix ./mind-api-json-server
 npm run dev --prefix ./mind